Help! We want to plan an event, but have no idea how to pay for it! Where do we start?

-- Your contact is the SGA Vice President for Finance, Gabriel Stuart-Sikowitz (for 2012-13).
-Gabe can talk with you about the petitioning process and is the person to whom you should submit your completed petition.
-He has a mailbox in OSE, along with the rest of the SGA executive board.
+- Your contact is the SGA Vice President for Finance.
+She/he can talk with you about the petitioning process and is the person to whom you should submit your completed petition.
+The Vice President of Finance has a mailbox in OSE, along with the rest of the SGA executive board.

 When is the deadline for me to submit my petition?

 - Please submit your petitions by Fridays at noon to have your petition heard that Sunday night at Finance Committee.
 After your petition is received, the Vice President of Finance will contact you with your assigned time to attend Finance Committee.